-Carramar, also called Carramar Maternity Home and Carramar Hostel, was an Anglican home for unmarried mothers at Turramurra.
+Carramar, also called Carramar Maternity Home and Carramar Hostel, was an Anglican home for unmarried mothers that opened at Turramurra in 1961.
 It was run by the Home Mission Society and at its peak held up to 27 women.
 Mothers who kept their babies were sent to a post-natal cottage at Berowra.
-Its staff also arranged adoptions and the Anglican Adoption Agency was set up as part of Carramar.
-Carramar and the Berowra post-natal cottage closed in 1984.
+Its staff also arranged adoptions and the Carramar Adoption Agency was set up as part of Carramar.
+Carramar and the Berowra post-natal cottage closed in 1984, and two new, smaller Carramar Homes were established in their place.

 One of the Matrons at Carramar was Shirley Jones.
 She organised adoptions of the babies of unmarried mothers.
 Jones was interviewed in 1970 for an episode of the tv program Four Corners about unmarried mothers.